Medicaid/Medicare DDE Setup Instructions

 Once connected, important system messages wiill be displayed along with your product selection menu.
 Credentials for Medicare applications are managed and issued by CMS, not ClaimLynx, we simply provide connectivity to the CMS systems.

-ClaimLynx has developed a simpler Java application than PuTTY to connect to CMS via the secure ClaimLynx network.
+ClaimLynx has developed a simpler application than PuTTY to connect to CMS via the secure ClaimLynx network.
+Please note that this is currently in a beta-testing stage, and minor bugs or issues may be present.
 The advantage of kiTTY is that it requires no configuration, and is completely maintained by ClaimLynx staff.

 PuTTY is a free SSH client for Windows, available from http://www.chiark.greenend.org.uk.
 The only application required for terminal access is the putty.exe executable.